Shaping chaos in bilayer graphene cavities: Results

 We begin by estimating the degree of chaos in terms of the nearest-neighbor level spacing distribution and the spectral rigidity $\Delta_3(L)$ which are computed within each symmetry-resolved sector, probing the short- and long-range spectral correlations, respectively.
 Additional quantification is provided by the average gap ratio $\langle \tilde r \rangle$ and the average spectral rigidity $\langle \Delta_3 \rangle$.
 Figure.~\ref{FIG2} summarizes these measures for the unrotated cavity and for a cavity rotated by $\theta = 15^\circ$.
-We further classify the (sub)spectra following the spirit of the Bohigas–Giannoni–Schmit conjecture~\cite{bohigas1984characterization}: a regular spectrum is associated with Poisson statistics, whereas a chaotic spectrum conform to the Gaussian Orthogonal Ensemble (GOE) or Gaussian Unitary Ensemble (GUE), depending on the presence or absence of time-reversal symmetry, respectively.
+We further classify the (sub)spectra following the spirit of the BGS conjecture~\cite{bohigas1984characterization}: a regular spectrum is associated with Poisson statistics, whereas a chaotic spectrum conform to the Gaussian Orthogonal Ensemble (GOE) or Gaussian Unitary Ensemble (GUE), depending on the presence or absence of time-reversal symmetry, respectively.
 The latter is also referred as Wigner-Dyson behavior.
 Our quantum-chaos estimations are detailed in \textit{Materials and Methods}.

-The unrotated hexagonal cavity exhibits a pronounced sector-to-sector separation: two one-dimensional sectors, $A_{1u}$ and $A_{2g}$, are nearly uncorrelated (Poisson-like), whereas the remaining sectors display intermediate, semi-Poisson statistics characteristic of pseudointegrable polygonal billiards.
+The unrotated hexagonal cavity exhibits a pronounced sector-to-sector separation: As seen in Figs.~\ref{FIG2}(a) and (b), two one-dimensional sectors, $A_{1u}$ and $A_{2g}$, are nearly uncorrelated (Poisson-like), whereas the remaining sectors display intermediate statistics close to semi-Poisson, consistent with behavior reported for some pseudointegrable polygonal billiards \cite{PhysRevE.47.54}.
 This sector dependence reflects the different boundary constraints imposed by the symmetry projections, which can lead to distinct effective dynamics within the same device.

 The Poisson-like behavior of the $A_{1u}$ and $A_{2g}$ sectors originates from a symmetry reduction of the boundary-value problem.
-In this sector, the parity constraints enforce nodal lines that act as effective Dirichlet boundaries, so the hexagon reduces to an equilateral-triangle fundamental domain.
-Since the equilateral triangle is integrable, this sector naturally exhibits near-Poisson statistics, consistent with the standard quantum billiard correspondence.
+In this sector, the parity constraints enforce nodal lines that act as effective Dirichlet boundaries, so the hexagon reduces to an equilateral-triangle fundamental domain (see Fig.~S2 in \textit{Supplementary Material}).
+Since the equilateral triangle is integrable, this sector naturally exhibits near-Poisson statistics, as expected based on the standard quantum billiard correspondence.
 Atomistic zigzag details do not change this large-scale geometry.